-Debit card transactions made during the day can be seen in your Account History in Online Banking.
+Debit card transactions made during the day can be seen in the My Accounts page in Online Banking.

 A debit card authorization hold is the amount immediately deducted from your Available Balance while we await the final settlement amount from the merchant.
 See Using your debit card without your PIN.

 Citizens uses the same process to apply or maintain debit card authorization holds over a weekend as during the week.
 However, because Citizens does not post transactions on Saturday, Sunday or holidays (i.e. not business days), holds will not be removed until the next business day.
 For example: On Thursday, Sara has $70 Available Balance and uses her debit card at 12:00PM to buy a shirt for $40.
 Sara signs a receipt for her purchase.The merchant requests authorization for the $40 from the bank.
 Once approved, her Available Balance will be immediately reduced by a $40 debit card authorization hold.
 Because Citizens does not post transactions on Saturday or Sunday (i.e., not business days), Citizens maintains the debit card authorization hold on Sara's account until Monday evening (i.e, up to three business days) or until the merchant sends the final authorization request - whichever comes first.

 If we release an expired hold, your Available Balance will be increased by the amount of the hold.
 At this point your debit card transaction becomes similar to an outstanding check that you have written and you should consider this money spent.
 Your Available Balance may appear larger than you might otherwise expect until the transaction comes in from the merchant and is subtracted from your account balance.